 Certain parental occupations and hobbies.

-While the sampling method (Wipe or Vacuum for instance) specifies how to collect a sample of dust from a surface, a sampling strategy specifies the process of sampling that includes the following:
+While the sampling method (Vacuum for instance) specifies how to collect a sample of dust from a surface, a sampling strategy specifies the process of sampling that includes the following:

 Which surfaces and substrates should be sampled,